Earth Ministry

 The Catholic Ecology Center seeks to deepen faith and foster a stewardship ethic through hands-on encounters with the natural world.
 The Catholic Ecology Center is a ministry of Laudato Si' Project.

-Click here and explore the Catholic Ecology Center property.
-Grounds are open daily from dawn to dusk.
+Come and visit!
+Grounds are open daily from dawn to dusk (free of charge).
 Explore nearly 60 acres, part of a 225-acre preserve complex, of diverse habitats including prairies, forests, Rubicon River, Otter Creek, a pond and organic gardening areas.

 Important Links